In this article

 Operating expenses can be divided into two categories: fixed and variable expenses.

-Some operating expenses can fluctuate between fixed and variable.
-Wages can be fixed or variable, depending on whether the employee is paid hourly or receives a full-time salary.
 If the employee is salaried, their pay will be considered a fixed operating expense because it’s consistent.
-Hourly salaries, on the other hand, are a variable expense because they fluctuate based on the number of hours worked.
+Hourly wages, on the other hand, are a variable expense because they fluctuate based on the number of hours worked.

 Operating expenses vs. non-operating expenses